- Google Pathways is a skills-based tool used to connect employees with local training opportunities in their field.

 Once you click on any of the available openings, a window appears with a summary of the available job and qualifications.
 Within the job description, a link is available to apply directly to the position through the third-party provider.

 To find the most relevant job opportunities, try different search terms and narrow searches by using long-tail keywords.
 One example could be "entry-level mechanical engineering jobs in Philadelphia."
 Once you have a search term that yields the results you want, set up notifications for new results through Google Alerts.
 To receive search engine results, you only need a Google account.
 In settings, choose how often Google should email you about the new results.

 Other websites helping seekers find jobs

-- Facebook: In spring 2018, Facebookhttps://www.businessnewsdaily.com With the marketplace, individuals can search for job openings.
+Facebook: Facebook marketplace allows individuals to search for job openings using the social platform.
 Facebook will auto-fill applications with profile information such as job history.
-Facebook also has a goal to train 1 million people and small businesses in digital skills by 2020, and help job seekers develop skills.
+The site also has a goal to train 1 million people and small businesses in digital skills by 2020, and help job seekers develop skills.